podman - Simple management tool for pods, containers and images

 Output logging information to syslog as well as the console (default false).

-On remote clients, logging is directed to the file $HOME/.config/containers/podman.log.
+On remote clients, including Mac and Windows (excluding WSL2) machines, logging is directed to the file $HOME/.config/containers/podman.log.

 Path to the tmp directory, for libpod runtime content.

 NOTE --tmpdir is not used for the temporary storage of downloaded images.
 Use the environment variable